Skip to main content

 In-depth breakdown: The maximum ResolutionIndex for a T7 is 8, and for a T7-Pro is 12, and the typical range used with thermocouples is ±100 mV.
 From Appendix A-3-1 of the T7 User's Guide, looking at the ±0.1 range, the typical device resolution at ResolutionIndex=8 is about 6.3 μV noise-free and 1.3 μV effective (0.2 and 0.04 °C for a type K).
 At ResolutionIndex=12 it is about 1.2 μV noise-free and 0.2 μV effective (0.03 and 0.005 °C for a type K).
 The effective numbers mean that most samples (1 standard deviation) will fall in that range.

-Note that the actual signal from a thermocouple will likely have real noise with it, beyond the internal noise of the device itself noted above.
-The 24-bit low-speed sigma-delta converter on the T7-Pro has excellent noise rejection, and in particular rejects 50/60 Hz noise when set to ResolutionIndex=12.
+Note that the actual signal from a thermocouple will likely have real noise with it, beyond the internal noise of the device itself which is included above.
+The 24-bit low-speed sigma-delta converter on the T7-Pro has excellent noise rejection, and in particular rejects troublesome 50/60 Hz noise when set to ResolutionIndex=12.

 Also note that temperature in air tends to have many small fluctuations.
 What looks like noise on a thermocouple signal might be real temperature changes.